nestjs/docs.nestjs.com/content/graphql/resolvers-map.md

 ### Resolvers

 Resolvers provide the instructions for turning a [GraphQL](https://graphql.org/) operation (a query, mutation, or subscription) into data.
-They either return the same type of data we specify in our schema or a promise for that data.
-Typically, you create a resolvers map manually.
+They return the same shape of data we specify in our schema -- either synchronously or as a promise that resolves to a result of that shape.
+Typically, you create a **resolvers map** manually.
 The `@nestjs/graphql` package, on the other hand, generates a resolvers map automatically using the metadata provided by the decorators.
 To demonstrate the library basics, we'll create a simple authors API.

 #### Code first